samlevine03/advent-of-code-2023/README.md

 This repository contains my solutions for the [Advent of Code](https://adventofcode.com/) 2023 challenges.
 Advent of Code is an annual set of Christmas-themed programming puzzles that can be solved in any programming language.

 I'm challenging myself to be more **Pythonic**, both at the code level and on a meta level.
 As such, my goal is to maximize simplicity, readability, and "maintainability."
+It's worth noting that my solutions will often go through several iterations: first a brute force method, followed by a more efficient (and pythonic) solution.
+The code you see in each solution will almost never be the code that I used to initially solve each puzzle.

 ## Project Structure